A Guide to Software Development: Definition, Types, Processes, and Methodologies

 The Feasibility Phase is the initial inquiry, or brief study, of the problem to see if the systems project should go further.
 A feasibility study establishes the framework in which the project responds to the needs of the business concept and evaluates the viability of a proposed solution.

-If the go-ahead is given, the requirements are established to a degree of depth that allows systems design to proceed.
+If the go-ahead is green, the requirements are established to a degree of depth that allows systems design to proceed.
 They must be quantifiable, testable, and related to the business need or opportunity identified during the Planning Phase.

 Step 3: Design & prototyping